Dual to the anomalous weak value effect of photon-polarisation separation: Generalised Quantum Cheshire Cat

 \subsection{Probability of detection}

-As a further point, if there truly is no polarisation in arm A, then a polarisation detector should not interact with the system and therefore does not disturb it in anyway.
+If there is no polarisation in arm A, then a polarisation detector should not interact with the system and therefore does not disturb it in anyway.
 In contrast, the detection of polarisation would necessarily disturb the system, affecting the probability of detection.
 Without interaction the probability of detection is the overlap between the pre-selected and post-selected states; projected onto pointer basis $q$ this is

 In general, the probability of detection after interaction with the detector is

 where $\hat{U} = \exp(-\frac{i}{\hbar}g\hat{O}\hat{P})$.

 To first order in $g$ this gives~\cite{dressel14a}